Call for Papers: LIS Education in Developing Countries joint with Information Literacy

 30 December 2019View the complete issue online

 29 December 2019Season's Greetings!
 An update on what has been happening related to the Local History and Genealogy Section.
 Peace to all!
+Cecilia

 23 December 2019The IFLA Preservation and Conservation Section and IFLA Information Technology Section invites Librarians, Information Scientists and other interested professionals to submit proposals for the Open Session to be held during the 86th IFLA WLIC, in Dublin, Ireland.